rorads/iati-graph-from-pg/README.md

     ```bash
     docker-compose up -d
     ```
     This will start PostgreSQL (port 5432) and Neo4j (ports 7474, 7687) in the background.
+The first time Postgres starts, it will attempt to restore the dump from `data/pg_dump/iati.dump.gz` into the `iati` database.

 ## Usage

 *   **Access PostgreSQL:** Connect using a client like `psql` or DBeaver to `localhost:5432` with the password you set.
 *   **Access Neo4j Browser:** Open `http://localhost:7474` in your web browser.
 Log in with username `neo4j` and the password you set.
+*   **Running dbt:**
+    ```bash
+    # Load environment variables from .env into your current shell
+    source .env

+    # Install dependencies (needed after changes to packages in dbt_project.yml)
+    uv run dbt deps --project-dir "$DBT_PROJECT_DIR" --profiles-dir .

+    # Run dbt models
+    uv run dbt run --project-dir "$DBT_PROJECT_DIR" --profiles-dir .

+    # Run other dbt commands similarly...
+    ```
 *   **Stop databases:** `docker-compose down`
 *   **View logs:** `docker-compose logs -f`
 *   **List Makefile targets:** `make help`